johnshearing/PrivateKeyVault/README.md

 This should not be too costly if only encrypted private keys are being exchanged this way.
 In this way, an email account is not even required - only access to MEW online some other means of interacting with smart contracts in order to get the encrypted message and convert it to a QR-Code scanning into the PrivateKeyVault.

-Add a native way to associate a photograph with a with public addresses for use as an additional blockie.
+Add a native way to associate a photograph with a public addresses for use as an additional blockie.
 This will prevent sending ether to the wrong address when selecting public addresses from lists or better from a database on the pi.
 Doing this defeats an attack where different addresses might produce similar looking blockies.
 But the biggest advantage will be to keep users from getting confused between different accounts that they normally use.
 I understand that accounts can now be associated with human friendly names but not every account will have this so overall, I think this will be well worth doing.

 Add database functionality to handle public addresses and associated Photo-blockies.

 Add a native onscreen virtual keyboard using AngularJS although Florence works ok for now.
 The keyboard should be Hex or alphanumeric where appropriate, should have cut and paste buttons, database functionality, QR-Code read start and stop buttons, QR-Code generate buttons, OCR controls where appropriate and should pop open when stepping onto a data entry field.
 MEW should position the data entry field at the top of the screen and the virtual keyboard should position itself underneath the data entry field.
 This will save on screen clutter which is a big problem with a small screen.

-When tabing - MEW should move to the next field, position it at the top of the screen and open the virtual keyboard with the appropriate layout for that field.
+When tabbing - MEW should move to the next field, position it at the top of the screen and open the virtual keyboard with the appropriate layout for that field.

 Make the user aware of how the gas price works and make the field match the Gas Price slider.